-As of December 28, 2013 CountryPlace had outstanding IRLCs with a notional amount of \$3.6 million, which are recorded at fair value in accordance with ASC 815, Derivatives and Hedging ("ASC 815").
+As of June 28, 2014 CountryPlace had outstanding IRLCs with a notional amount of \$9.9 million and are recorded at fair value in accordance with ASC 815, Derivatives and Hedging ("ASC 815").
 ASC 815 clarifies that the expected net future cash flows related to the associated servicing of a loan should be included in the measurement of all written loan commitments that are accounted for at fair value through earnings.
 The estimated fair values of IRLCs are based on quoted market values and are recorded in other assets in the consolidated balance sheets.
 The fair value of IRLCs is based on the value of the underlying mortgage loan adjusted for: (i) estimated cost to complete and originate the loan and (ii) the estimated percentage of IRLCs that will result in closed mortgage loans.
 The initial and subsequent changes in the value of IRLCs are a component of gain (loss) on mortgage loans held for sale.
-During the three and nine months ended December 28, 2013, CountryPlace recognized losses of \$63,000 and \$26,000, respectively, on the outstanding IRLCs.
+During the three months ended June 28, 2014 and June 29, 2013, CountryPlace recognized gains of \$53,000 and losses of \$237,000, respectively, on the outstanding IRLCs.

 Forward Sales Commitments.
 CountryPlace manages the risk profiles of a portion of its outstanding IRLCs and mortgage loans held for sale by entering into forward sales of mortgage backed securities (MBS) and whole loan sale commitments.
-Commitments to forward sales of whole loans are typically in an amount proportionate with the amount of IRLC expected to close in particular time frames, assuming no change in mortgage interest rates, for the respective loan products intended for whole loan sale.
+Commitments to forward sales of whole loans are typically in an amount proportionate with the amount of IRLCs expected to close in particular time frames, assuming no change in mortgage interest rates, for the respective loan products intended for whole loan sale.

 The estimated fair values of forward sales of MBS and forward sale commitments are based on quoted market values and are recorded within other current assets in the consolidated balance sheets.
-During the three and nine months ended December 28, 2013, CountryPlace recognized gains of \$182,000 and \$35,000, respectively, on forward sales and whole loan sale commitments.
+During the three months ended June 28, 2014 and June 29, 2013, CountryPlace recognized losses of \$67,000 and gains of \$261,000, respectively, on forward sales and whole loan sale commitments.